zunaira7365/Machine-learning-Project/README.md

 Save to image_features.csv for future use.

-### 5. Merge All Features into Final Dataset
+### 5. Merge All Features into Final Dataset:

 Merge:

-Tabular, Spatial features and Image embeddings
+Tabular, Spatial features and Image embeddings.

 Drop latitude and longitude cloumns because we have created a new column of dist_to_center_km by using them.
 So we don't need any more.

-Place id as first column
+Place id as first column.

-Save full dataset as cleaned_listings.csv
+Save full dataset as cleaned_listings.csv.